 But as I was walking through the Walmart Garden Center earlier this week, the beautiful braided hibiscus plants started calling to me.
 I’m still planning to plant my smaller containers using that method, but I couldn’t resist taking home a new hibiscus tree to add some gorgeous, vibrant color to our front porch!
 Priced at just $26.98, it will provide color year round for a real steal.

-How To Select A Hibiscus Plant
+How To Select A Braided Hibiscus Tree

-A tropical plant best grown in USDA zone 10 and above, Hibiscus are not well-suited to the colder climate here in zone 6 Ohio.
+A tropical plant best grown in USDA zone 10 and above, hibiscus are not well-suited to the colder climate here in zone 6 Ohio.
 However, with a little bit of care, colder zones, like mine, can enjoy the beauty of these flowers by growing them in a container that can be moved indoors.

-My Walmart Garden Center carries several varieties of Hibiscus, ranging from smaller shrubs to the larger braided tree-like specimen I selected.
+My Walmart Garden Center carries several varieties of hibiscus, ranging from smaller shrubs to the larger braided tree-like specimen I selected.
 While many of the plants were in full bloom already, I opted for a Braided Hibiscus that only had small buds on it.
 The flowers are delicate and easily damaged during transport, and the buds are a little hardier.
 But it will be full of beautiful blooms very soon!

 Caring For Hibiscus Plants

-The Bombay Vase is tall and heavy enough to keep the tree upright on my front porch in light winds, yet light enough to be easily transported indoors to weather the colder months.
+I replanted my new braided hibiscus into my large Bombay Garden Vase.
+The Bombay Garden Vase is tall and heavy enough to keep the tree upright on my front porch in light winds, yet lightweight enough to be easily transported indoors to weather the colder months.